For successful completion of the DI Program and to receive a verification statement, the following requirements must be met:

 - Satisfactory and timely completion of assignments, projects, case studies, or any other assigned task(s).

-- All interns will prepare and present track-specific case studies during the course of the internship.
+- All interns will prepare and present concentration-specific case studies during the course of the internship.
 A case study oral presentation will be evaluated by DI team member(s), any preceptors in attendance, and peers.
 The written report will be reviewed by preceptors and staff, and evaluated by the Internship Director.

 - Successful completion of clinical staff relief, food service theme meal, and community project(s) as determined by preceptors(s) and Internship Director.